On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

-Figure \ref{fig:19} plots the second moments and central moments (normalized by $u^{2} $) of three velocities $u_{L} $, $\Delta u_{L} $, and $\sum u_{L} $ on all scales at \textit{z}=0.
-The longitudinal velocities ($u_{L}$ and $u_{L}^{'} $) must be strongly correlated on small scale due to gravitational interaction and uncorrelated on large scale.
+Figure \ref{fig:19} plots the second-order moments and the central moments (normalized by $u_0^{2}$) of velocities $u_{L} $, $\Delta u_{L}$, and $\sum u_{L} $ on all scales at \textit{z}=0.
+Longitudinal velocities ($u_{L}$ and $u_{L}^{'} $) must be strongly correlated on small scales due to gravitational interaction and uncorrelated on large scales.
 The correlation between $u_{L}$ and $u_{L}^{'}$ leads to